o3de/o3de.org/content/docs/user-guide/appendix/glossary.md

 + Lua is a lightweight and embeddable scripting language.
 You can use Lua to facilitate quick iteration of your game project.
 Lua scripts have the file extension `.lua` or `.luac`, such as `myscriptexample.lua`.
 You can add script functionality to your game entities with the **Lua Script** component.

 ### SDK engine
 A redistributable build of O3DE where the core engine, Gem, and tool binaries are pre-built, ready to be used by any O3DE project.
-When building from source, either the `ALL_BUILD` or `INSTALL` target is used to create this layout.
+When building from source, use either the `ALL_BUILD` or `INSTALL` target to create this layout.
 Synonyms include "install layout", "pre-built binaries", "pre-built engine SDK", and "pre-built SDK engine".
 Compare with [source engine](#source-engine).

 ### sequence
 The content generated from the Track View for cutscenes or other canned animation triggers.